kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 The next step is to deploy two Runtimes.
 They will consume the Control Plane API and persist the state in the Redis instances configured by the central Control Plane.

 To deploy the first Runtime, run the following command.
-It will create the cluster and deploy a basic set of components, including the NodeApp that demos the use case with the state store.
+It creates the cluster and deploys a basic set of components, including the NodeApp that demos the use case with the state store.

 ```bash
 ./setup-runtime1.sh